 Watson’s speech, which was met with a thunderous standing ovation, not only called for action from male allies, but clarified a persistent misconception about feminism in general.
 I decided I was a feminist and this seemed uncomplicated to me.
 You might be thinking who is this Harry Potter girl?
-When a Little Objectification Is a Good Thing.
+When a Little Objectification Is a Good Thing -- The Cut.
 For all of the highly contentious debates among feminists — what is a woman?
 What is feminism?
 Is Beyoncé a feminist?
 Is Taylor Swift a feminist?